samuelfneumann/top/README.md

 of whether the input held a different integer type.
 For example, if `Gather()` is run on a tensor of type `tensor.Uint8`, this module will return a tensor of type `tensor.Int`.
 This should be okay, because in most cases a `tensor.Int` should be used anyway.
+Because of this implementation detail, take care when working on a 32-bit machine.
+Tensors of type `int64` will be converted to `int32` (the definition of `int` on a 32-bit machine is `int32`), which can result in truncation and incorrect results.
+Use `int` whenever possible when working on a 32-bit machine.

 Once `Go` incorporates generics, this module will be updated to deal with all numeric types appropriately.